RefiJet and Gravity are both online auto loan refinance marketplaces designed to help you save time on research and find a lender.

 How to choose between RefiJet and Gravity

-Both lenders offer competitive rates, terms up to 84 months, a deferral period before your first payment is due and the option to add or remove co-borrowers.
-With so many similarities, it could be hard to choose.
+Both RefiJet and Gravity work with lenders that offer competitive rates and long loan terms.
+They also have a deferral period before your first payment is due and the option to add or remove co-borrowers.

-If you can’t decide, why not prequalify with both?
-Prequalification is free and doesn’t impact your credit score.
-You can see whether RefiJet or Gravity matches you with a better deal.
+Because they are such similar companies, you may want to consider prequalifying with both.
+Prequalification is free and doesn’t impact your credit score, and it allows you to see whether RefiJet or Gravity matches you with a better deal.

 The main cause for concern is the high cost of borrowing with RefiJet.
 The application processing fee and potential origination or other fees can limit your savings.